Atlanta Slip and Trip and Fall Lawyers

 When you experience a slip and fall, you can suffer a wide variety of different injuries depending on your age, how far you fell and how you landed.
 Some of the most common types of slip and fall injuries include:

-- Broken bones – Many people who experience a fall will break their wrist as a result of using their hands to brace themselves as they fall.
-However, a variety of different bones in the body could suffer breaks, depending on how you land.
+- Broken bones – Many people who experience a fall will break their wrist as a result of using their hands to stop their fall.
+However, we see many different injuries, depending on how a person lands.

 - Hip fractures – Hip fractures are especially common – and especially devastating – among the elderly.
-More than 95 percent of hip fractures are caused by falling, most often by falling sideways onto the hip, the CDC says.
-One out of five hip fracture patients dies within a year of their injury.
+Many hip breaks result from falls, often from landing sideways and striking the hip, the CDC says.
+And, unfortunately, about one of five elderly hip fracture victims dies within one year of being injured.
+When this happens, the victim’s family may have a wrongful death from slip or trip and fall case.

 - Brain injuries – Brain injuries can range from a concussion to a serious and long-lasting case of traumatic brain injury, or TBI.
-A TBI can cause memory lapses, mood changes, cognitive impairment, fatigue and other very serious health problems that you may never fully recover from.
+A TBI can cause memory lapses, mood changes, cognitive impairment, poor judgment and headaches and post-concussion syndrome.
+Traumatic Brain Injury cases are generally proven with the help of a neurologist.

 - Neck injuries – Neck injuries can range from whiplash to a broken neck.
-Whiplash occurs when the neck is thrust forward and then backward too quickly and/or too far, damaging the soft tissues (muscles, ligaments and joints) in the neck.
-A person may recover completely from whiplash or may have ongoing and painful symptoms.
+Whiplash occurs when the neck is suddenly snapped forward and back causing injury to the soft tissues including the ligaments and muscles of the shoulder and neck.

 - Back injuries – Back injuries can include a slipped or herniated disc, vertebrae damage, soft tissue damage or other issues.
 Back injuries often cause significant pain and can be difficult to treat.

-- Spinal cord injuries – A complete spinal cord injury can cause total paralysis, while an incomplete spinal cord injury resulting from a slip and fall can cause partial paralysis below the affected area.
+- Spinal cord injuries – A complete spinal cord injury can cause total paralysis, while an incomplete spinal cord injury resulting from a trip or slip and fall can cause partial paralysis to the body at and below the area of nerve injury.

 Hiring an Atlanta Slip and Fall Attorney – Recover Compensation for Injuries

-When a slip and fall accident occurs, the costs of medical bills, lost wages, emotional distress, pain and suffering and other damages can be very high.
-In the event that a slip and fall leads to death, the costs may be even higher as a family is left without the companionship, love and financial support that their loved one provided.
+When a slip or trip and and fall accident occurs, the costs of medical bills, lost wages, emotional distress, painful trauma and other harms damages can be devastating.
+In the most serious cases leading to paralysis, brain injury or death, the costs may be greater, when your family may be left without a bread winner or the companionship that your loved and special one provided.

-To win your slip and fall case, you’ll need to establish what your status was.
+To win your slip or trip and fall case, first, you’ll need to establish what your status was – invitee or licensee.
 You’ll need to prove that the property owner or occupier was more careless than they should have been.
 For example, you’ll need to show the store or property owner knew or should have known about the danger (had notice), had a chance to warn you or correct the problem, and failed to do so.
+If you are a licensee, you will need to prove that the owner willfully or wantonly injured you.

-When a personal injury attorney from Millar & Mixon, LLC represents you, we will ensure you have the proof you need to make your slip and fall case.
+When a personal injury attorney from The Millar Firm represents you, we will ensure you have the proof you need to make your slip and fall case.
 We can help you find engineers and other expert witnesses, subpoena maintenance records and otherwise gather evidence that the property owner should be held liable.
 We will work to negotiate a settlement when a fair resolution is possible outside of court, and we are always ready to go to trial to represent you.

 Get Slip and Fall Legal Advice: Contact an Atlanta Slip and Fall Accident Lawyer